- Torn between Ryobi and DeWalt tools?

 DeWalt wood routers

-DeWalt of course has a wide assortment of different kinds of routers.
-They have brushless cordless compact routers, plunge routers, and D-base routers.
+DeWalt, of course, exhibits a wide assortment of different kinds of routers.
+With brushless cordless compact routers, plunge routers, and D-base routers.

 Ryobi wood routers

-Ryobi has a fair amount of routers too, with the addition of an intermediate router table which is basically their one-ups on DeWalt.
+Ryobi displays a fair amount of routers too, with the addition of an intermediate router table which is basically their one-ups on DeWalt.

 For wood routing

-Place your bet on DeWalt since they practically pioneered tool-assisted woodworking.
+Place your bets with me on DeWalt since they practically pioneered tool-assisted woodworking in the workshop.
 Seeing as how routers are mainly for woodworks, it’s easy to see why DeWalt wins out here.
+But you have to also factor in what Makita has to offer.

 14. Finishing and brad nailers